Assignments overview

 The practical assignments are split into Mandatory Assignments (1 - 2) and Extra Assignments.
 Passing the mandatory assignments is a requirement for passing the course but also rewarded with 350 points.
 The extra assignments are fully optional, but add up to maximum of 3700 points!

 For the lab environment we will use Python version 3.11.11.
 Running any other Python version will almost guarantee the lab framework to not behave as expected.
-In order to provide every different machine with the same Python version, we provide a environment, which will automatically take care of all dependencies needed to run the assignments.
+In order to provide every different machine with the same Python version, we provide a conda environment, which will automatically take care of all dependencies needed to run the assignments.

-Please refer to the in order to activate the conda environment.
-Before starting working on any assignment, make sure the computer-networks-lab
+Please refer to the Technical setup in order to activate the conda environment.
+Before starting working on any assignment, make sure the computer-networks-lab environment is activated, by checking whether it appears as a prefix to your current prompt:

 If this is not the case, run the following command to activate the conda environment.
 You might need to do this for every new shell instance you open (every new terminal):